-Because the input switching uncertainty region defined by the Vinl and Vinh sub-parameters of the [Model] section (See section 5.2.2.) can be affected by power supply fluctuation for many I/O standards, a range may be specified for these parameters in the [Model Spec] section.
-The "min" and "max" values given must be correct for the "min" and "max" values given for the supply voltage in the [Voltage Range] keyword.
-Vinl and Vinh are needed only for Input and I/O types of models.
+Because the input switching uncertainty region defined by the Vinl and Vinh sub-parameters [Model] section (See section 5.2.2.) can be affected by power supply fluctuation for many I/ standards, a range may be specified for these parameters in the [Model Spec] section.
+The "1 and "max" values given must be correct for the "min" and "max" values given for the supply voltage in the [Voltage Range] keyword.
+Vinl and Vinh are needed only for Input and I/O ty models

-5.2.3. {LEVEL 3} [Model Spec] Vinl+/- and Vinh+/- complete and reasonable
+5.2.3. {LEVEL 3} [Model Spec] Vinl+/- and Vinh+/- complete a reasonable

-For input buffers with different voltage thresholds for rising and falling edges, Vinh+, Vinh-, Vinl+, and Vinl- are given in the [Model Spec] section.
-This would be required for inputs that exhibit hysteresis, such as Schmitt trigger devices.
-For I/O buffers, Vinl+ and Vinh- values should be below and above, respectively, Vmeas.
-Exceptions to this should be explained in a comment.
+For input buffers with different voltage thresholds for rising and falling edges, Vinh+, Vinh-Vinl+, and Vinl- are given in the [Model Spec] section.
+This would be required for inputs th exhibit hysteresis, such as Schmitt trigger devices.
+For I/O buffers, Vinl+ and Vinh- values: be below and above, respectively, Vmeas.
+Exceptions to this should be explained in a comm